janbodnar/Python-Skolenie/packages.md

 myintegers = (2, 3, 45, 6, 7, 8, 9)
 ```

-The integers module defines a tuple of seven integers.
+The `myintegers` module defines a tuple of seven integers.
 This tuple will be accessed from the `read.py` script.

 ```python
 #!/usr/bin/python